Governance in our academies and colleges

 You may also be asked to take part in reviewing important decisions that academy leaders have made to make sure that they are robust and consistent.

-As a governor, you will be a member of the academy’s Local Governing Body, the board responsible for developing the academy’s strategy, holding its leaders to account and overseeing the way in which its money is spent.
+As a governor, you will be a member of the academy’s Academy Governing Council, the board responsible for developing the academy’s strategy, holding its leaders to account and overseeing the way in which its money is spent.

 We hold the same expectations of all of our governors, although our governors are drawn from four main groups: